Edward du Cann

 Sir Edward Dillon Lott du Cann KBE (28 May 1924 – 31 August 2017) was a British politician and businessman.
 He was a member of Parliament (MP) from 1956 to 1987 and served as Chairman of the Conservative Party from 1965 to 1967 and as chairman of the party's 1922 Committee from 1972 to 1984.

 Early life

-Du Cann was educated at Colet Court, Woodbridge School and St John's College, Oxford, where he was a friend of Kingsley Amis.
+Du Cann was born in Beckenham in 1924, the son of barrister and writer Charles du Cann, and Martha Janet (née Murchie) du Cann.
+He was educated at Colet Court, Woodbridge School and St John's College, Oxford, where he was a friend of Kingsley Amis.
 During the Second World War, he was commissioned as an officer in the Royal Navy.
 Serving as a lieutenant in motor torpedo boats based in East Anglia patrolling the North Sea, he served alongside both Owen Aisher (later a yachtsman and entrepreneur) and David Wickins (the founder of British Car Auctions and an entrepreneur).
 At the end of the war, he became a company director.